uw-dims/dims-devguide/docs/source/index.rst

 ================================

 This document (version |release|) covers issues related to development of DIMS components from a developer's perspective.
-It is related closely to, and frequently cross-references, the :ref:`dimsciutils:dimsciutilities` (``dims-ci-utils`` for short).

 .. toctree::
    :numbered: